 There are loads of cream tea options to choose from, but a couple we've tried with nice coastal views are Isle of Wight Pearl and The Needles Old Battery.

 The Royal in Ventnor is arguably the poshest hotel on the Isle of Wight.
-It offers Champagne Tea which was £60 for two when we last went.
+It offers Champagne Tea, which is about £60-£80 for two.

 Needless to say, the Isle of Wight isn't short on places for cream teas and the like.
 Godshill is responsible for consuming 30% of the world's strawberry jam, according to some statistics I just made up.